 You tend to experience the most intense guilt on a full stomach.
-Usually, right after you have yet again fallen off the wagon.
+Usually, right after you have, yet again, fallen off the wagon.
 From that point on, your guilt always starts fading away (slowly, but surely).

 Days (maybe just hours) later, after those intense emotions are long gone, you are no longer protected by them.
-You have arrived at a point, where you again feel relaxed and careless enough, to commit another dietary crime against yourself.
+You have arrived at a point, where you again feel relaxed and careless enough, to commit another eating crime against yourself.